awsdocs/amazon-connect-admin-guide/doc_source/create-real-time-report.md

 **To create a real\-time metrics report**

-1. Log in to your contact center using your access URL \(https://*domain*\.awsapps\.com/connect/login\)\.
+1. Log in to your contact center at https://*instance name*\.awsapps\.com/connect/\.
+**Note**
+IT administrators: In the future, the access URL is going to change\.
+For the release schedule and technical details, see [Upcoming change: Domain for new Amazon Connect instances is "my\.connect\.aws"New domain for access URL](amazon-connect-release-notes.md#new-domain)\.

 1. Choose **Metrics and Quality**, **Real\-time metrics**\.

-1. Choose one of the following report types, which group and order the data in different ways and include different metrics by default:
+1. Choose one of the following report types\.
+They group and order the data in different ways and include different metrics by default\.
    + **Queues**
    + **Agents**
    + **Routing profiles**

 1. To add a another report to the page, choose **New table** and then choose a report type\.
 You can add multiple reports of the same report type\.

+   There's no limit to the number of tables you can add, but you might start experiencing performance issues if you add a lot of them\.

 1. To customize a report, choose the gear icon from its table\.